JGuevara27/JG_Portfolio/_posts/2020-07-25-Predicting-Credit-Card-Approvals.md

 ## 4. Handling the missing values (part II)
 <p>We replaced all the question marks with NaNs.
 This is going to help us in the next missing value treatment that we are going to perform.</p>
 <p>An important question that gets raised here is <em>why are we giving so much importance to missing values</em>?
 Can't they be just ignored?
 Ignoring missing values can affect the performance of a machine learning model heavily.
-While ignoring the missing values our machine learning model may miss out on information about the dataset that may be useful for its training.
-Then, there are many models which cannot handle missing values implicitly such as LDA. </p>
+While ignoring the missing values our machine learning model may miss out on information about the dataset that may be useful for its training.</p>
 <p>So, to avoid this problem, we are going to impute the missing values with a strategy called mean imputation.</p>